ramit21/angular5-poc/README.md

 There are two categories of pipes: pure and impure.
 By default pipes are pure.

-A pure change is either a change to a primitive input value (String, Number, Boolean, Symbol) or a changed object reference (Date, Array, Function, Object).
+A pure pipe is either a change to a primitive input value (String, Number, Boolean, Symbol) or a changed object reference (Date, Array, Function, Object).
 Angular ignores changes within (composite) objects.
 It won't call a pure pipe if you change an input month, add to an input array, or update an input object property.

 On the other hand, Angular executes an impure pipe during every component change detection cycle.
 An impure pipe is called often, as often as every keystroke or mouse-move.